Tailor Brands logo

 Is an operating agreement a must?

-You don’t actually need an operating agreement for a Nebraska LLC.
+You don’t actually need a Nebraska LLC operating agreement.
 But you can have one if you want to.
 It’s generally good practice to create one, since it helps you keep everything in writing and reduces any chance of confusion.
 An operating agreement outlines the operating procedures and ownership of an LLC.
 This helps make sure that all the owners of the business are on the same page and lowers the risk of conflict in the future.

 If you’re a single-member LLC and it’s just you operating everything, an operating agreement isn’t as important.
 But if you’re a multi-member LLC, it’s vital that you make sure you’re getting a strong agreement that works for all the company’s members.
 That way, you have something in writing that can be used if disputes arise.
 You can also provide quality information to anyone who wants to know about your LLC or who you may be thinking of bringing into the company as a member or partner.